 Transfer of Equity Conveyancing - Hodge Equity Release Panel Requirements

-The content on this web-page was fashioned to help England and Wales conveyancing practitioners who conduct Transfer of Equity conveyancing who are on the Hodge Equity Release conveyancing panel.
-It is not a substitute for reviewing Hodge Equity Release Part-2 instructions
+This page was fashioned to assist E&W conveyancing practitioners who conduct Transfer of Equity conveyancing who are on the Hodge Equity Release solicitor panel.
+It is not a substitute for reviewing the CML handbook requirements for Hodge Equity Release

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if Hodge Equity Release require, the deed of covenant on their behalf.
 See below to see if Hodge Equity Release have standard forms of transfer and deed of covenant